 Source Atle Mo

-The unit cell for this seamless pattern can be had in Inkscape by selecting the rectangle and using shift+alt+i
+The rectangular tile this is based on can be had by selecting the rectangle in Inkscape and using shift+alt+i